-the Head of Mission & Force Commander, I would like to extend a warm welcome to all our guests attending the United Nations Disengagement Observer Force (UNDOF) Diplomat's Day The purpose of today's event is to share with you the current situation in the Mission's Area of Operations, our plans and projections for the incremental return to Bravo side and show you how we continues to implement its mandate as outlined by United NationsSecurity Council Resolution 350 on 31 May 1974 which called for immediate ceasefire in the Golan Heights after the 1973 Yom Kippur War.
-On 31 May 2019, UNDOF will be 45 Years and during its glorious existence, the mission has eveolved into a very assertive and experienced force.
-In 2014, as a result of the increased armed conflict within our area of resposiblilty and further threats to the safety and security of personnel at the Bravo side, UNDOF was compelled to evacuate nearly all the UN positions, except Mount Hermon and some Observation Posts manned by UNTSO Observers in the Area of Separation UNDOF HQ was consequently re-located at Camp Yafour in Damascus while the rest of the force move to Camp Ziouani on the Alpha Side.
-On 14 Nov 16, the force commenced a gradual re-establishment of its presence in Camp Faour with the deployment of the Fijian Guard Company.
-This was followed on 25th September 2017, with the deployment of Nepalese Mechanized Company.
-On 8 Feb 18 as the security situation improved, we commenced limited patrolling using the Nepalese Mechanised company on selected roots in our Area of Responsibility to the North with approval of UN HQ.
-We have now expanded our patrols to other Areas.
-We are using patrolling to sensitize the local population and to secure some UN Positions that were abandoned for refurbishment and subsequent re-occupation.
-As we continue along our efforts towards the incremental return to Bravo side operations, the support of our Troop Contributing Countries (TCC) is essential.
-I would like to take this opportunity to thank all our TCCs for their continuing contribution to UNDOF.
-As Head of Mission & Force Commander, I invite you to interact with our Mission Leadership and Staff during today's event and join us for lunch as guests of UNDOF.
+s the Head of Mission and Force Commander, I will like to extend warm welcome to all our guests attending the United Nations Disengagement Observer Force (UNDOF) Bravo Side Diplomat's Day 2019.
+The purpose of today's event is to share with you the current situation in the Mission's Area of Operations, our plans and projections for the incremental return to the Bravo Side and show you how we continue to implement our mandate as outlined by the Security Council Resolution 350 (1974) on the Golan.
+As you may be aware, UNDOF was established by United Nations Security Council Resolution (UNSCR) 350 on 31 May 1974 which called for immediate ceasefire in the Golan after the 1973 Yom Kippur war.
+On 31 May 2019, UNDOF will be 45 years, and during its glorious existence, the Mission has evolved into a very assertive and experienced force.
+In 2014, as a result of the increased armed conflict within our

+Area of Responsibility and further threats to the safety and security of personnel at the Bravo Side, UNDOF was compelled to evacuate nearly all the UN positions, except Mount Hermon and some Observation Posts manned by UNTSO observers in the Area of Separation.
+UNDOF HQ was consequently re-located at Camp Yafour in Damascus while the rest of the force moved to Camp Ziouani on the Alpha Side.
+On 14 Nov 16, the force commenced a gradual re-establishment of its presence in Camp Faouar with the deployment of the Fijian Guard Company.
+This was followed on 25 Sep 17, with the deployment of the Nepalese Mechanized Company.
+On 8 Feb 18, as the security situation improved, we commenced limited patrolling using the Nepalese Mechanized Company on selected routes in our Area of Responsibility to the North with approval of

-Major General Francis Vib-Sanziri Force Commander & Head of Mission UNDOF
+UNHQ.
+We have now expanded our patrols to other areas.
+We are using patrolling to sensitize the local population of our return to the Bravo Side and to secure some UN positions that were abandoned for refurbishment and subsequent re-occupation.
+As we continue along our efforts towards the incremental return to the Bravo Side, the support of our Troop Contributing Countries (TCC) and Members of the Security Council is essential.
+I will like to take this opportunity to thank all our TCCs for their continuous contributions to UNDOF.
+As Head of Mission and Force Commander, I invite you to interact with our Mission Leadership and Staff during today's event and join us for lunch as guests of UNDOF.

+Major General Francis Vib-Sanziri Force Commander & Head of Mission UNDOF n 6 October 1973, war erupted in the Middle East between Egyptian and Israeli forces in the Suez Canal area and the Sinai, and between Israeli and Syrian forces in the Golan Heights.
+On 24 October, as fighting between Egypt and Israel reached a critical stage, the Security Council decided to set up a second United Nations Emergency Force II (UNEF II).
+The Force was immediately moved into place

 UNDOF'S DIPLOMATS DAY 2019

 PROGRAMME

-1030-1100 Arrival of Diplomat's.
+1145-1200 Arrival of Diplomates at Yafour Resort.
 Meet and Greet

-1100-1115 Opening Address by Major General Francis Vib-Sanziri Force Commander & Head of Mission UNDOF
+1200-1210 Opening Address by Major General Francis Vib-Sanziri Force Commander & Head of Mission UNDOF

-1115-1130 UNDOF Security Brief

-1130-1150 UNDOF Mission Brief
+1210-1300 UNDOF Mission Brief

-1150- 1200 OGG Deployment Brief

-1200- 1215 Mission Support Brief

-1215- 1230 Host Nations Representative Brief

-1230- 1300 Question & Answers

-1300- 1315 Closing Address by HoM/FC

-1315- 1330 Photo Session
+1300-1305 Group Photograph

-1330- 1500 Lunch
+1305-1425 Lunch

-1500 End of the Programme
+1425-1450 Closing Address by Major General Francis Vib-Sanziri Force Commander & Head of Mission UNDOF

+Programme Concluds